 The 504 was a First World War biplane manufactured by AVRO Aircraft Company.

-The Avro 504 was developed from the Avro 500 as a two seater Bi-plane with an all wooden and fabric construction including a square sectioned fuselage with an unmistakeable single skid between the front wheels.
-It was fitted with a Gnome rotary engine producing just 80 hp.
+The Avro 504 was developed from the Avro 500 as a two seater Bi-plane with an all wooden and fabric construction, including a square sectioned fuselage with an unmistakeable single skid between the front wheels.

-The Avro 504 was mainly used as an instructor aircraft but during the first months of WWI it was also used as a recconnaisance-bomber.
+The Avro 504 was mainly used as an instructor aircraft but during the first months of WWI it was also used as a reconnaissance-bomber.

-The Avro 504 was the first aeroplane to straffe troops on the ground and the first Allied aircraft to be shot down, which occured on the 22nd of August 1914, piloted by 2nd Lieutenant Vincent Waterfall with his navigator Lieutenant Charles George Gordon Bayly of 5 Squadron.
+The Avro 504 was the first aeroplane to strafe troops on the ground and the first Allied aircraft to be shot down, which occurred on the 22nd of August 1914, piloted by 2nd Lieutenant Vincent Waterfall with his navigator Lieutenant Charles George Gordon Bayly of 5 Squadron.

 On the 21st of November 1914, three Avro 504B's of the RNAS set out to bomb the Zeppelin factory at Friedrichshafen.
 They carried four 20lb bombs each under the wings and achieved several direct hits on the Zeppelin Hangars and also destroyed the Hydrogen plant.

-In 1925 the Avro 504 was improved and redesigned to accomodate an Armstrong Siddeley Lynx radial engine producing 160 hp, twice the original Avro 504 and given the mark 504N.
+In 1925 the Avro 504 was improved and redesigned to accommodate an Armstrong Siddeley Lynx radial engine producing 160 hp., twice the original Avro 504 and given the mark 504N.
 The Avro 504N replaced the 504K with 592 being manufactured between 1925 and 1932.
 These aircraft were issued to the RAF's five training schools and also used as communication aircraft.